 One more.
 “President Barack Obama did virtually nothing in response to this attack on America.”
 Another flat-out Thiessen whopper.
-He makes no mention of Obama implementing Russian sanctions, expelling Russian nationals, seizing Russian properties and diplomatic compounds in the U.S., and having a personal confrontation with Putin.
+He makes no mention of Obama implementing Russian sanctions, expelling 35 Russian diplomats, seizing Russian properties and diplomatic compounds in the U.S., and having a personal confrontation with Putin.

 Additionally, Obama’s Department of Homeland Security and Office of the Director of National Intelligence on Election Security issued a joint statement in October 2016 warning of Russia’s role in hacked DNC emails and the probing of state election systems.
 This story was partially buried for two reasons: 1) it was about the eighth-most important story during the circus known as the Trump presidential campaign; and 2) the Obama administration was probably too cautious in not wanting to be seen as biased toward Hillary.